-Damiana is a low-growing plant with yellow flowers and fragrant leaves.
-It’s native to the sub-tropical climates of southern Texas, Mexico, Central and South America, and the Caribbean.
+Damiana, also known as Turnera diffusa, is a low-growing plant with yellow flowers and fragrant leaves.
+It’s native to the subtropical climates of southern Texas, Mexico, Central and South America, and the Caribbean.
 Damiana’s use as an herbal remedy predates written history.

 When it comes to bladder relief and herbal remedies that you drink or swallow with water, it’s hard to tell whether an individual herb is helpful.

 Over the centuries and around the globe, many things have been credited as aphrodisiacs.
-Oysters, asparagus, and artichokes have all been labeled lewd, while some say that plants like saw palmetto and Spanish fly make us crazy in bed.
+Oysters, asparagus, and artichokes have a history as aphrodisiacs, and some recommend plants like saw palmetto or beetle extracts like Spanish fly.

-In present day lab tests, damiana has only proved to be sexually successful in tests involving male rats.
+It’s important to remember that there’s no federal regulation of herbal remedies sold in the United States.
+Use caution when considering whether to take any herbal therapies.
 If you choose to take damiana for sexual reasons, make sure you check out the dosing information below and ask your doctor first.

 These days, you can find dried damiana leaves in tea bags and capsules.
 It’s also sold in tinctures, both alcoholic and alcohol-free.
 Smoking and inhaling damiana leaves is possible but not advised.

 Pregnant and nursing mothers should not consume damiana, nor should people with liver issues.
 In high doses, damiana is said to cause hallucinations.
 If you experience hallucinations while taking damiana, keep calm and get medical help as quickly as possible.